sanjaykmohanty/MechaCar_Statistical_Analysis/README.md

 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**

-Since the variance of the Suspension Coils must not exceed 100 pounds per square inch, the manufacturing data meet this design specification for all manufacturing lots in total at 62.29 pounds per square inch.
+As per the design specificstion, the variance of the Suspension Coils must not exceed 100 pounds per square inch, the manufacturing data meet this design specification for all manufacturing lots in total at 62.29 pounds per square inch.
 Considering the lots individually, Lot 1 and Lot 2 meet the design specification at a varaince of approximately 0.98 PSI and 7.5 PSI respectively, but Lot 3 varriance at 170.28 PSI, did not meet the design specification.

 ## T-Tests on Suspension Coils